Mallard Surname

 Mallard Last Name Statistics demography

-The religious devotion of those holding the Mallard last name is predominantly Catholic (39%) in Ireland.
+The religious devotion of those holding the Mallard surname is chiefly Catholic (39%) in Ireland.

-In The United States Mallard are 1.96% more likely to be registered with the Democratic Party than The US average, with 51.27% being registered with the political party.
+In The United States Mallard are 1.96% more likely to be registered with the Democratic Party than the national average, with 51.27% being registered with the party.

 The amount Mallard earn in different countries varies marginally.
 In United States they earn 8.36% less than the national average, earning $39,542 USD per year and in Canada they earn 6.25% less than the national average, earning $46,580 CAD per year.